-Dropshipping is a form of ecommerce order fulfillment that allows merchants to sell products on their website that they are not themselves responsible for warehousing or shipping.
-Instead, merchants purchase products wholesale from manufacturers or dropshipping suppliers, which oversee fulfillment for them.
+In short, dropshipping is a form of ecommerce order fulfillment that allows you to sell products on your website that you are not directly responsible for warehousing or shipping.
+Instead, you purchase products wholesale from manufacturers or dropshipping suppliers, which oversee fulfillment for you.

-- A customer buys a product on a merchant’s ecommerce website.
+- A customer buys a product on your ecommerce website.

-- The merchant sends the order information to their dropship supplier.
+- You send the order information to your dropship supplier.

 - The supplier picks, packs, and ships the product directly to the customer.

-Dropshipping has become a popular business model because it makes starting an ecommerce business simple.
-Shipping is taken care of from the get-go, and adding new products to your catalogue is as simple as a few clicks.
+Overall, dropshipping has become a popular business model because it makes starting an ecommerce business simple.
+Shipping is taken care of from the get-go, and adding new products to your catalog is as simple as a few clicks.
 Your risk is minimized because you don’t have to pay for inventory or warehousing, and if the products you sell ever lose popularity you can simply change them out.

 In addition, the upfront costs are minimal.
 You only buy what you know you can sell, and many dropshippers won’t charge you a fee to work with them.
 Plus, dropshippers offer cheaper and more efficient shipping for their vendors than they would otherwise get.
 All you have to pay for is your ecommerce website and internet connection.

 Finally, most dropshipping services will allow you to provide your own labels, so your customers don’t even need to know you’re a dropshipper.